TheTechMokey/TheTechMokey-Docs/docs/source/isc_dhcp_ddns.rst

-Configuring DHCP and DNS Servers
+Configuring ISC DHCP and DNS Servers with DDNS
 ================================

 Simple walk-through of configuring DHCP and DNS on the same server with Dynamic Updates for a local domain.